manibahrami/demographic-data-analyzer/README.md

 # demographic-data-analyzer
 #![Screen shut of the project result](demographic_output.jpg)
+#This project analyzes demographic data from the 1994 Census database

 import pandas as pd
 import numpy as np # Ensure numpy is imported